April-Xue/Programming-in-Scala/13-Packages-and-Imports/13-Packages-and-Imports.md

         (new Super).f() // error: f is not accessible }
 }

-Listing 13.11 - How protected access differs in Scala and Java.
 ```
 In Scala, a protected member is only accessible from subclasses of the class
 In Java, a protected member can be accessed from other classes in the same package

 **Public members**
-Any member not labeled private orprotected is public
+Any member not labeled private orprotected is public.

+**Scope of protection**
+A modifier of the form private[X] or protected[X] means that
+access is private or protected "up to" X,
+where X designates some enclosing package, class or singleton object.

 ```
 package bobsrockets